|Bruce Hamiltonfirstname.lastname@example.org||(703) 292-7066||565 S|

 - Green Engineering: Research is encouraged to advance the sustainability of manufacturing processes, green buildings, and infrastructure.
 Many programs in the Engineering Directorate support research in environmentally benign manufacturing or chemical processes.
 The Environmental Sustainability program supports research that would affect more than one chemical or manufacturing process or that takes a systems or holistic approach to green engineering for infrastructure or green buildings.
 Improvements in distribution and collection systems that will advance smart growth strategies and ameliorate effects of growth are research areas that are supported by Environmental Sustainability.
 Innovations in management of storm water, recycling and reuse of drinking water, and other green engineering techniques to support sustainability may also be fruitful areas for research.
 NOTE: Water treatment proposals are to be submitted to the CBET Environmental Engineering program (1440), NOT the Environmental Sustainability program (7643).

-Ecological Engineering topics should focus on the engineering aspects of restoring ecological function to natural systems.
-Engineering research in enhancement of natural capital to foster sustainable development is encouraged.
-Many communities are involved in stream restoration, revitalization of urban rivers, and rehabilitation of wetlands that require engineering input.
-What is the fundamental engineering knowledge that is necessary for ecological engineering to function sustainability?
+- Ecological Engineering: Topics should focus on the engineering aspects of restoring ecological function to natural systems.
+Engineering research in the enhancement of natural capital to foster sustainable development is encouraged.

-Earth Systems Engineering considers aspects of large scale engineering research that involve mitigation of greenhouse gas emissions, adaptation to climate change, and other global scale concerns.
+- Earth Systems Engineering: Earth systems engineering considers aspects of large scale engineering research that involve mitigation of greenhouse gas emissions, adaptation to climate change, and other global scale concerns.

 INFORMATION COMMON TO MOST CBET PROGRAMS